tombene/barcode/README.md

 - [x] Create New Security Users UI (Merek)
 - [x] Save new user and hash password (Thomas)
 - [x] Category Management Screen (Merek)
-- [p] Login authorization and authentication (Thomas -> Able to get auth token from jwt)
+- [ ] Login authorization and authentication (Thomas -> Able to get auth token from jwt)

 ## Testing
 -[x] test barcode-scan method to verify it is detecting scans correctly (Thomas)